apache/geode-native/examples/dotnet/RemoteQueryCs/README.md

-﻿# PdxAutoSerializer Example
+﻿# RemoteQuery Example
-This is a simple example showing how to register for auto-serialization of custom objects using the ReflectionBasedAutoSerializer class.
+This is a simple example showing how to execute a query on a remote region.

 ## Prerequisites
 * Install [Apache Geode](https://geode.apache.org)